How to lose belly fat

 If you want to reduce your belly fat, you will need to burn more energy (calories) and eat the right kinds of food.
 Make sure you eat a balanced diet.
 Try and include the following:

-• Choose high fibre starchy foods such as oats, brown rice and wholegrain breads.
+• high fibre starchy foods such as oats, brown rice and wholegrain breads.

-• Eat small amounts of unsaturated fats such as olive oil
+• small amounts of unsaturated fats such as olive oil.

-Finally, cut out sports drinks, sugar sweetened drinks and other foods that have a lot of added sugar in them.
-Avoid adding salt or sugar to your meals.
+Finally, reduce or remove sugar sweetened drinks and other foods that have a lot of added sugar in them.
+Avoid adding sugar to your meals.
 Be aware that low-fat options might have high amounts of added sugar in them.

 Increase protein in your diet

-Protein can be a helpful way to lose weight because it makes you feel fuller than carbs and fat do.
-By including a lean source of protein in your meals you may find that you’re not as hungry, and so eat less.
+Increasing your protein can be a helpful way to lose weight.
+Protein foods make you feel fuller than carbohydrates do.
+By including a lean source of protein with your meals and snacks you may find that you’re not as hungry, and so eat less.

 • chicken breast